jeremytiggy/external-pipe/docs/README.md

 	powershell -ExecutionPolicy Bypass -File <absolute filepath of the script>
 But, the script may run without Administrator privileges depending on your system configuration.
 You can type GET or SET commands, direct console commands, or use one of the other included demo functions.
+The API .PS1 file must be in the same directory as the example script.

 --- ACS Script Demo ---
 Included is a PK3 developed in SLADE, ExternalPipeAPI.pk3.